JKS-09/Covid-19-Paper-Shocks/README.md

 Step 3: excel_cleaner.ipynb is to be used to clean all the data and add the respective dates for each state as per its daily prices, to allow for easier combination

 Step 4: excel_combiner.ipynb is the final step which will compile the excel sheets that have been downloaded according to our needs and will be sorted by date.
-There will be 24 columns and 2237 rows for the 86 days worth of data.
+There will be 24 columns and 2352 rows for the 90 days worth of data.

+Step 5: Optional - check find_missing_files.py to make sure all 90 files have been downloaded from the website